coush001/Winston2.0-Algotrading/README.md

 ## Current features:

+#### DataMining
   - Webscrape of data from stickwits most watched stocks each day
+  - Data loaded into data dir .csv for future use

-- Offline cronjob which runs the script daily
+  - Offline cronjob which runs the script daily on my pc to load data to csv

+#### BackTesting
+  - None

 ## Next:
 - Basic infra for backtesting